WUMUXIAN/blog-wumuxian/hexo/source/_posts/HA-Kubernetes-cluster-with-Vagrant-CoreOS-Ansible-Part-1.md

 ---

 Kubernetes is a production level containers orchestration tool that helps to automating deployment, scaling and manage your containers.
 The official recommended way of running a local Kubernetes cluster is to use `minikube`, it is the easiest way to get started.
 However the shortage of this is very obvious.
-  1. You can't emulate a HA cluster as `minikube` setup a single node environment.
+  1. You can't emulate a HA cluster as `minikube` setups a single node environment.
   2. The details of how the Kubernetes cluster runs are pretty much shadowed, you don't get the chance to build it step by step, and understand what are the building blocks and how they work together to form the cluster.

-This post tries to build a Kubernetes cluster from scratch to achieve a minimum HA setup with N CoreOS virtual machines.
+This post tries to build a Kubernetes cluster from scratch to achieve a minimum HA setup with 4 CoreOS virtual machines, 3 masters and 1 workers

 ## What you need before you get started
 * Vagrant >= 2.0.1